 Communication is key when it comes to doing your job as a grantmaker because grant seekers will be curious about the process of their application.
 Communicating with your grant seekers should be implemented into every process so you don’t get phone calls and too many emails.
 This will allow you to focus on your job by evaluating the right applications to fund.

-If you are looking for a solution to help you manage the grant applications you are receiving and make every process more manageable, using a tool will be your solution.
+If you are looking for a solution to help you manage the grant applications you are receiving and make every process more manageable, using a grant software will be your solution.
 If you need further guidance on how technology can help you manage your foundation, please head over to our resources page to download our white paper or click on the link provided.

 Are you looking for a solution to help you with grant management?